Loop Independent School District

-Loop Independent School District is a public school district based in the community of Loop, Texas (USA).
+Loop Independent School District is a public school district based in the community of Loop, Texas, United States.

 Located in Gaines County, a small portion of the district extends into Terry County.

-Loop ISD has one school that serves students in grades pre-kindergarten through twelve.
+Loop ISD has one school that serves students in prekindergarten through grade 12.

 Academic achievement

 In 2010, the school district was rated "exemplary" by the Texas Education Agency.

 Special programs

 Athletics

 Loop High School plays six-man football.

 Band

 Loop High School is the smallest school in Texas that has a band program.

-Vaccination Rates
+Vaccination rates

 Notably, the measles vaccination rate for students in the Loop Independent School District fell from about 82% to about 47% since 2019.